 Constrain analysis helps to find out the possible causes that resist the company to move forward.
 Also, it assists the managers in coming up with the required improvements to achieve the goals.

 From these findings, management can make proper decisions on how to overcome these bottlenecks and reach the end-point successfully.
-In this situation, the probable solution could be- recruit more and experienced sales force, offer better benefits and career progression to the employee, and invest in expanding the market.
+In this situation, the probable solution could be- recruit a more and experienced sales force, offer better benefits and career progression to the employee, and invest in expanding the market.
 Everything together can easily achieve the goal which may sound impossible at the initial stage.

 10. Trend Analysis & Forecasting

-Trend analysis is used to predict the upcoming changes, sales growth, product cost, inventory levels, and interest rates.
-With this technique, top management can establish their plans to figure out the unusual variances from the forecasted values.
+Trend analysis is used to predict upcoming changes, sales growth, product cost, inventory levels, and interest rates.
+With this technique, top management can establish plans to figure out the unusual variances from the forecasted values.
 After getting the reasons behind these discrepancies it will be quite easier to develop a business growth strategy.

 After a long discussion now, hopefully, it’s clear on everyone’s part that cost accounting helps the management to prepare a proper guideline that may ensure business growth.
 It provides cost-effective and fiscal data to a higher authority.
 Using these data they can easily analyze SWAT and operate accordingly to achieve the final goal.